department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### Have you already filed an appeal?

-When the Veterans Benefits Administration Regional Office receives your Notice of Disagreement, you’ll be able to check the status of your appeal on Vets.gov.
+When the Veterans Benefits Administration regional office receives your Notice of Disagreement, you’ll be able to check the status of your appeal on Vets.gov. <br>

-<a class="usa-button-primary" href="/track-claims">Track Your Appeal</a>
+<a class="usa-button-primary" href="/track-claims">Track your appeal.</a>

 </div>